-The meeting attendance records of all Directors as well as a list of their directorships are fully disclosed in our Annual Report.
+The meeting attendance records of all Directors as well as a list of their directorships of listed companies and their principal commitments are fully disclosed in our Annual Report.
 The NC assesses each Director's ability to commit time to DBS' affairs in accordance with internal guidelines which take into account the number of other board and committee memberships a Director holds, as well as the size and complexity of the companies in which he/ she is a board member.
-Additionally, each Director is required to complete a selfassessment of his/ her time commitments on an annual basis.
+Additionally, each Director is required to complete an annual selfassessment of his/ her time commitments.

 While the Board has not set a maximum number of listed company board representations a Director may hold, all Directors appreciate the high level of commitment required of a Director.
 All Directors have met the requirements under the NC's guidelines.